Hans-Diedrich von Tiesenhausen

 Hans-Diedrich von Tiesenhausen (22 February 1913 – 17 August 2000) was a German naval commander during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.

 Career

 Von Tiesenhausen was born on 22 February 1913 in Riga, at the time part of the Russian Empire (now Latvia), as a member of the Baltic German nobility family Tiesenhausen and son of Gerhard von Tiesenhausen.
 He joined the Reichsmarine (renamed the Kriegsmarine on 1 June 1935) on 8 April 1934.
 After undergoing basic military training in the ship core division of the Baltic Sea in Stralsund, he was transferred to the training ship Gorch Fock on 15 June 1934.
 Promoted lieutenant, von Tiesenhausen served on the cruiser Nürnberg, taking part in security patrols in Spanish waters in 1937.
-He then had served with the 5th Marine Artillery Battalion in Pillau.
+He then served with the 5th Marine Artillery Battalion in Pillau.